 What is pre-production?

-If you’re still arranging for financing, your project has not exited the development phase.
-And, as for the screenplay, it won’t be “finalized” until well into post-production.
-(In fact, somewhat ironically, one of many recurring pre-production steps for the production department will be to keep track of script changes and communicate them to key crew
+As for the screenplay, it won’t be “finalized” until well into post-production.
+In fact, one of many recurring pre-production steps for the production department will be to keep track of script changes and communicate them to key crew.
+Making sure that everyone is operating from the same screenplay version from greenlight to wrap is an essential component of effective production management.

 Let’s clarify by focusing on some specific pre-production steps.